jamesczq/housing-prices-app/README.md

 # Coding Exercise - California Housing Prices Prediction

 This project shows the main process of designing, implementing, and deploying a machine learning model that predicts housing prices.
-Notice that the focus is more on software architecture and deployment parts than on the machine learning model development part.
+Notice that the focus is more on the software architecture and deployment parts than on the machine learning model development part.

 ## Data Preprocessing